fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-2/assignment-2.md

 Your goal is to recreate and extend your exploratory data analysis using Vega-Lite, leveraging its declarative nature to facilitate expressive and interactive visualizations.
 You should:

 * Select at least three of your most informative plots from Task 2 and implement them using Vega-Altair.
-Modify these visualizations so that they provide other insights from your data.
+Modify these visualizations so that they reveal additional insights from your data.
+You can: incorporate interactivity, different encodings, or alternative perspectives.

 By the end of this task, your notebook should contain a set of clear and insightful Vega-Lite visualizations that **complement and extend** your previous exploratory analysis.